TheJavaDrinker/TheJavaDrinker.github.io/README.md

 # TheJavaDrinker.github.io
-This is a website created with HTML and CSS used to compare and contrast the Xbox Series X and the Playstation 5.
+*This is a website created with HTML and CSS used to compare and contrast the Xbox Series X and the Playstation 5.*
-This website is currently a work in progress and as a result, it may appear unfinished.
-If you wish, you can contribute to this website.
+*This website is currently a work in progress and as a result, it may appear unfinished.
+If you wish, you can contribute to this website, however all changes must be approved before they can be reflected on the website.*